jsiegenthaler/homebridge-eosstb/README.md

 ## Limitations
-Due to HomeKit app limitations, the maximum services for a single accessory is 100.
-Over this value the HomeKit app will no longer respond.
+Due to HomeKit limitations, the maximum services for a single accessory is 100.
+Over this value the Home app will no longer respond.
 Services used in this EOS box accessory are:
 1. Information service (Name, model, serial number of the accessory)
 2. Television service (for controlling the TV accessory)